rohitkishnan/pf9-ui-plugin/README.md

 # Getting started
+**Initializing the App**

 `npm install`

+**Starting the Server (previous OpenStack Simulator)**

+`npm run server`

+**Starting the App**

+`npm run start`

+For local dev version, use `localhost:3000?dev=true` as the browser URL.

+# Key Elements

+## Server

+The Server (previous OpenStack Simulator) serves as the API endpoint for the entire UI.
+Its roles are as follows:

+- GraphQL API endpoint

+- Proxies requests from GraphQL to the OpenStack REST API

+- Contains business logic

+- Testing simulator mock environment

+- Development mock environment

+There are some presets that can be used to configure the initial server status.

-# Loader
+## Loader

 The loader bootstraps the app loading process.
 It is the very first code to run and determines which version of the UI to load.

-Normally, the UI is loaded from an S3 bucket.
+Currently, the UI is loaded from an S3 bucket.
 Multiple versions of the UI are stored in different folders and the loader selects which one to use.

 It does this using a combination of query parameters, `localStorage`, and